Working at height in Lewes

 The Lewes building portfolio

 Walk a sample of Lewes roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover listed and heritage buildings (Lewes conservation area), council and Lewes district estate (East Sussex County Council HQ), and retail and high-street commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover listed and heritage buildings (Lewes conservation area), the council and Lewes district estate (East Sussex County Council HQ), and retail and high-street commercial, alongside the healthcare and care-home stock and the light-industrial units at Cliffe Industrial Estate.
+In the conservation area the recurring issues are anchors fitted before the current BS EN 795 specifications, fixings that have loosened in weathered masonry, and the listed-building consent that governs any replacement; off the historic core the county-council and Cliffe industrial roofs raise more conventional faults.
+Each defect is recorded in photographs, plotted on a roof plan, and weighed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, the British Standard that applies to that system type.
+All of it is gathered into one written compliance pack, enough on its own for internal H&S review, insurer scrutiny, and any incoming audit.

 Areas of Lewes we regularly attend